cowtent/cowtent-application/src/Cowtent/RestBundle/Resources/doc/01 - Authentication.md

 To use Rest Api, you need first to create an application, restricted to a workspace or not.
 This will generate both an **Api Key** and a **Secret**.

+## Security

+WSSE protocol is quite secure.
+But to increase a bit more security level, it's recommanded to enable HTTPS protocol on each call.

 ## Call Rest Api using WSSE headers

 Please note this sample code will change the secret key.